openforis/sepal-doc/docs/source/workflows/eSBAE.rst

 **Hexagonal grid**
 ------------------

-Lately, hexagonal grids are adapted in National Forest Monitoring Sytems as they possess some particular characteristics.
+Lately, hexagonal grids are adapted in National Forest Monitoring Systems as they possess some particular characteristics.
 Foremost, they reduce the error on area, but they also do assure that each point within the grid cell is mre or less at the same distance to the centre.
 Indeed, the